6 reasons why everyone is trying to scam you right now

 Yes, your suspicions are correct: Everyone is trying to con you right now.

-With so much more time on people’s hands—abandoned commutes due to permanent WFH policies and the Great Resignation, a shift to leisure time and hobbies that erupted back in March 2020—you’d think people would take a few minutes to really think about what some of these offers are about.
+With so much more time on people’s hands—abandoned commutes, courtesy of permanent WFH policies, and the Great Resignation, a shift to leisure time and hobbies that erupted back in March 2020—you’d think people would take a few minutes to really think about what some of these offers are about.
 But consumers often don’t give suspicious situations the scrutiny they deserve, experts say, and the COVID-19 pandemic has only worsened the situation.

-Between January 1, 2020, and October 18, 2021, the FTC received 270,301 reports of fraud related to COVID-19 in some way—either directly linked to the virus or simply instances where victims cite the pandemic in their complaints.
+Between January 1, 2020, and October 18, 2021, the FTC received 270,301 reports of fraud related to COVID-19, in some way—either directly linked to the virus or simply instances where victims cite the pandemic in their complaints.
 Those cons translate into a loss $588.22 million; the median financial hit is $392.

 Fast Company asked experts why now appears to be the perfect storm for scammers to take advantage of people.
 Here are six reasons: